Fall Internship and Volunteer Application

 - Hunger and Homelessness: With COVID continuing to put economic stress on students and others across the state, we will continue to advocate for federal policy and stipends to make ends meet as well as work to educate the campus about resources available for assistance.

 - New Voters Project: Interns will work on the Illinois PIRG’s campaign to pass policy statewide that makes voting easier for everyone, especially students, by expanding vote my mail opportunities, on-campus voting, and other resources.
-Additionally, we will work to build off the success of mobilizing students to vote in 2020 to prepare for future elections
+Additionally, we will work to set our campuses up for the primaries and general elections in 2022.

 Responsibilities for interns will include: